alistairgeorge/cybersecurity/README.md

 #### Wireless Attacks
 ### 10. Social Engineering
 #### Phishing

+Phishing is a form of online fraud in which hackers attempt to get your private information such as passwords, credit cards, or bank account data.
+This is usually done by sending false emails or messages that appear to be from trusted sources like banks or well-known websites.
+They aim to convince you so that they can manage to have your information and use it as a fraudster.

+Phishing got its name from “phish” meaning fish.
+It’s a common phenomenon to put bait for the fish to get trapped.
+Similarly, phishing works.
+It is an unethical way to dupe the user or victim to click on harmful sites.
+The attacker crafts the harmful site in such a way that the victim feels it to be an authentic site, thus falling prey to it.
+The most common mode of phishing is by sending spam emails that appear to be authentic and thus, taking away all credentials from the victim.
+The main motive of the attacker behind phishing is to gain confidential information like:

+Password
+Credit card details
+Social security numbers
+Date of birth
+The attacker uses this information to further target the user impersonate the user and cause data theft.
+The most common type of phishing attack happens through email.
+Phishing victims are tricked into revealing information that they think should be kept private.
+The original logo of the email is used to make the user believe that it is indeed the original email.
+But if we carefully look into the details, we will find that the URL or web address is not authentic.
 #### Spear Phishing

+Phishing attacks are a persistent threat in a highly digital world, one that is an ongoing concern for both individuals and organizations.
+Spear phishing attacks are a subset of these types of cybercrimes that are of particular concern.
 #### Social Engineering Toolkit (SET)
 ### 11. Sniffing and Spoofing
 #### Man-in-the-Middle Attacks